 Due to this harsh standard, working with a lawyer becomes even more vital.
 We have the knowledge to fight back against accusations and will stand by your side throughout the entire claims process.

 We Serve Victims and Families Across the Carolinas

-An Asheville car accident lawyer at Farmer & Morris Law, PLLC will proudly serve car accident injury victims or surviving family members.
+An Asheville car accident lawyer at Farmer & Morris Law, PLLC will proudly serve car wreck injury victims or surviving family members.
 If you have questions or want help regarding your car accident injury claim, call (828) 286-3866 for a free consultation.

-The North Carolina Department of Insurance (NCDOI) states that “Automobile Liability coverage be continuously maintained” for all drivers in the state.
+The North Carolina Department of Insurance (NCDOI) states that “Automobile Liability coverage [is to] be continuously maintained” for all drivers in the state.
 If either you or the liable party does not have insurance, we can discuss whether you have other options available to you.